Trading Strategy intermediate Swing

-Price action trading uses raw price data -- candlestick patterns, chart structure, and support/resistance -- without relying on lagging indicators.
+Price action trading uses raw candlestick patterns, support and resistance levels, and chart structure to make trade decisions without relying on lagging indicators.

 Buy Now - ₹6,599 for Lifetime Buy Now - $159 for Lifetime